mostafaadawy/first_django/readmi.md

 - creating app profiles `python manage.py startapp profile`
 - creating app cart `python manage.py startapp cart`
 - in product model to save data  we discripbe the required data fields
-- adding our in in settings
+- adding our apps in settings
 - as we change something in database we have to call makemigration to allow checking models and adding its effect in database `python manage.py makemigrations`
 - do not make `python manage.py migrate`  after every time we make `python manage.py makemigrations`
 - when asking for Quit, and let me add a default in models.py we select this option and adding default to the field that we just want to insert but the question is what is this about?